 Fair value hedges are employed to reduce market risk.
 For qualifying and designated fair value hedges, the change in the fair value of a hedging instrument is recognised in the income statement in the line 'Net trading and fair value result'.
 The change in the fair value of the hedged item attributable to the hedged risk is also recognised in the income statement in 'Net trading and fair value result' and the carrying amount of the hedged item has to be adjusted in the Statement of Financial Position.
 The hedged item for individual hedges is recorded together with underlying instrument on the respective Statement of Financial Position line.
-If the hedge ing instrument expires, is sold, is terminated or is exercised, or when the hedge or longer meets the criteria for hedge accounting, the hedge relationship is terminated.
-In this case, the fair value adjustment of the hedged item shall be amortized to the income statement in the 'Net interest income' until maturity of the underlying financial instrument (hedged item).
+If the hedge relationship is terminated.
+In this case, the fair value adjustment of the hedged item shall be amortised to the income statement in the 'Net interest income' until maturity of the underlying financial instrument (hedged item).
 The amortization of the fair value adjustment shall be done based on a recalculated effective interest rate at the date amortization begins.
 However, if, in the case of a fair value hedge of the interest rate exposure of a portfolio of financial assets or financial liabilities, amortising using a recalculated effective interest rate is not practicable, the adjustment shall be amortized using a straight line method.
 If the hedged item is sold the hedging relationship is terminated at the date of sale.
 Any accumulated fair value adjustment in relation to the hedged risk of the hedged item (that adjusts the carrying amount of the hedged item) adjusts the net profit or loss from the sale of the hedged item.
 Accordingly this result is presented in same line as the result from the sale of the hedged item.